LoyolaChicagoBooks/introcs-csharp/source/data/types-and-conversions.rst

 Type double
 ------------

-A ``double`` is also a value type, stored in a fixed sized space.
-There are even more issues with ``double`` storage than with an ``int``:  Not only do you need to worry about the total magnitude of the number, you also need to choose a *precision*:  There are an infinite number of real values, just between 0 and 1.
+A ``double`` is also a value type, stored in a fixed-size space.
+There are even more issues with ``double`` storage than with an ``int``:  Not only do you need to worry about the total magnitude of the number, you also need to choose a *precision*:  there are an infinite number of real values just between 0 and 1.
 Clearly we cannot encode for all of them!
 As a result a ``double`` has a limited number of digits of accuracy.
 There is also an older type ``float`` that takes up half of the space of a ``double``, and has a smaller range and less accuracy.
 This at